FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 It comes with a text bar and a list of suggestions.
 You can try extending the list further and further, but Gromacs is not the most represented code in our database.
 Here, it is probably faster to just type out the name.
-**Start with g r**, and NOMAD will attempt to autocomplete.
+**Start with g r**, and NOMAD will attempt to autocomplete. <!-- Should this become a tip box? -->
-This is really handy when you are unsure of the spelling or capitalization.
+This comes in handy when you are unsure of the spelling or capitalization.
 **Select the relevant suggestion.**
 Take a look back at the **side menu**, where you will find the **applied filter listed as _chips_**.